jhochmuth/Botokovich/README.md

 ![Generated music img](https://github.com/jhochmuth/Botokovich/blob/master/data/generated_examples/exemplary_examples/chorales/sheetmusic_300hs_10bs_001lr_40e_0.png)

 Visit this [link](https://drive.google.com/file/d/1MtvIiXnByA16t_IBB8ZZC_4ppqlmgbHT/view?usp=sharing) to hear the midi of this example.
 This example was created using a model trained on Bach chorales.
+I am unable to get Quicktime player to play the generated midi file.
+If it doesn't work for you, them try playing the file with [this site](https://onlinesequencer.net/import).

 ## Specifics
 Music notation contains a large number of similarities to language.